J-Bockhofer/csvenum/README.md

 - Array : `[]`

+Duplicate values in a column will be collected to an array that holds all corresponding variants.

 For now tables are limited to only include constant values, but there are plans to provide OnceLock<> implementations for others.

 Also there is an arbitrary but reasonable limit on value nesting depth to avoid headaches.

-Note that property names will have to follow valid
+Note that property names will have to follow valid Rust variable naming rules.

+Bools can also be 0 or 1 in the table instead of just false or true.

 ## CLI options